Ahmed bin Abdulaziz Al Saud: Activities from 2015 to 2019

+On October 30, 2018, after MBS came under increasing pressure following the assassination of Jamal Khashoggi, Ahmed returned to Saudi Arabia after U.S. and European authorities obtained assurances of Ahmed's security from Saudi authorities.
+Ahmed's return was viewed as a significant signal of maneuvering within the royal house, given his rank and seniority as Salman's last living full brother.

+Arrest and detention

+On 7 March 2020 Prince Ahmed was arrested along with his son, Nayef bin Ahmed, and his nephews, MBN and Nawwaf bin Nayef.
+The Saudi government claimed that the princes were plotting to overthrow Salman and MBS.
+The detention of the senior princes was seen as a culmination of a purge that left MBS in unquestioned control of the kingdom.
+Prince Ahmed apparently remains in detention, although in May 2022 Ahmed's eldest son, Prince Abdulaziz bin Ahmed (who has no formal government post), appeared with MBS as part of a Saudi delegation that traveled to Abu Dhabi in the United Arab Emirates, in what was seen as a message intended to signal family unity.

+Family and personal life

 Ahmed bin Abdulaziz has two wives with whom he has five daughters and seven sons.
 One of his wives is Fahda bint Turki Al Sudairi.
 His eldest son, Abdulaziz, is former secretary general of Arab Ophthalmology and was born in Redlands, California, when Prince Ahmed was attending the University of Redlands.
 Another son, Nayef, holds a PhD from Cambridge University and was a colonel in the Saudi Armed Forces with responsibilities for strategic planning.
 He served as the head of land forces intelligence and security authority until his arrest on 7 March 2020.
-Another son, Prince Sultan, was appointed the ambassador to Bahrain in September 2019, and he is known to have a keen interest in politics and international affairs.
+Another son, Prince Sultan, was appointed Saudi ambassador to Bahrain in September 2019.

 One of Prince Ahmed's daughters, Falwa bint Ahmed, is married to Salman bin Sultan, former assistant general secretary of the National Security Council.
 Another, Noura, was the former wife of Faisal bin Abdullah Al Saud.
-Noura bint Ahmed who was born in Redlands, California, in November 1968 is the third child of Prince Ahmed.
-Her mother is Fahda bint Turki Al Sudairi, and she is the full sister of Abdulaziz bin Ahmed.
+Noura bint Ahmed, who was born in Redlands, California, in November 1968 is the third child of Prince Ahmed.
+Her mother is Fahda bint Turki Al Sudairi; she is the full sister of Abdulaziz bin Ahmed.

-On 26 July 1999 Prince Ahmed was awarded an honorary doctorate of humanities from his alma mater, the University of Redlands.
-He was honorary president of Saudi Alzheimer's Charitable Society.
+On 29 November 2010, he attended the Crown Prince Cup, an annual horse race on behalf of Crown Prince Sultan who was in Morocco.